 3. Soften the coconut butter before measuring out 1/2 cup and 1 tablespoon.
 The one tablespoon is added because the 1/2 cup made the consistency just a tad too soft; adding in that extra tablespoon should help.

 4. Blend until smooth and creamy.
 This works best if all ingredients are at room temperature.

-5. Pour into your pan of choice.
-I used a small ceramic carafe.
+5. Pour into your pan of choice, like a small ceramic carafe.